 Another possible Titian is coming to the block.
 The picture at right will be auctioned at Christie’s, London on 2 July.
 It’s clearly a fragment of a picture that was once bigger, most likely a half-length portrait.
 Is it a Titian?
 Christie’s seems cautious, having set the estimate at only £400,000 – £600,000 (low for a genuine Titian), while the experts they have consulted all agree on the attribution.

 While fairly obscure, the picture is not unknown in the literature.
 In addition to Berenson as cited in the entry, it was included in Fischl’s and Suida’s monographs on the artist (1904 and 1933, respectively), both of whom saw in it Titian’s hand.
 And my former supervisor Paul Joannides published it in Studi Tizianeschi in 2006.
 He agrees with the attribution, dating it around 1560, although he points out that the suggestion of the shoulder at lower right is a later edition, making it appear more like a complete portrait.
 My colleague Chris Fischer recently saw the picture and is less convinced, describing it as dry and somewhat dull in execution, lacking the depth Titian brings to his renditions of flesh especially.

-Judging only from the reproduction, I think it looks pretty great and have no problem accepting the attribution with the natural caution that I would reserve the right to change my mind were I to see it in the flesh.
-I hope I will get the opportunity to do so, and will report back in this space if I do.
+Judging only from the reproduction, I think it looks pretty great and have no problem accepting the attribution with the natural caution that I would reserve the privilege to change my mind were I to see it in the flesh.